Backbase/backbase.github.io/README.md

 Engineering blog posts are not just about "show and tell"; they're how our engineering teams shares knowledge with peers across the wider tech community.
 And engineering blog posts provide value to the engineers writing them; they increase an engineer's profile and they give the engineer the chance to share what they've worked on.
 Also, they're a great way of attracting new candidates ;-)

+Do you have an interesting topic to share but it's not technical? we have a place for that too, please check: https://medium.com/backbase

 ## Publishing an article